Akanoa/NoaMiddlewareHandler/readme.md

 When App return its response, Middleware1 will do something or not like Middleware 2 and 3.

 Finally Middleware3 give its response to MiddlewareHandler::process method which return this $response

+## Development